Revenue vs Profit (The $96K Mistake Operators Make Chasing Monthly Numbers Instead of Annual Math)

 Early stage (proving concept, need volume for data)

-Market share grab in the emerging category
+Market share grab in an emerging category

 Strategic relationship worth margin sacrifice